Haski007/crm-bot-doc.github.io/README.md

 * `/remove_users [user objectID]` - to remove user
 * `/alert_all [message]` - send message to all users
 * `/alert_admins [message]` - to send message only for admin
+* All admins get day statistics everyday at 23 00.